hockey-for-NOI/EDA_Homework/05/Readme.md

 line 2~n+1: A string contains '0', '1' or 'X'.
 The length is equal to k.
 This describes a part in set A.

 line n+2~n+m+1: A string contains '0', '1' or 'X'.
 The length is equal to k.
 This describes a part in set B.

+Output: logic\_union.out

+line 1: Integer r.
+The number of parts in union.

+line 2~r+1: A string contains '0', '1' or 'X'.
+The length is equal to k (though k is not specified in output).
+This describes a part in set A union B.

+Output: logic\_intersect.out

+line 1: Integer r.
+The number of parts in intersect.

+line 2~r+1: A string contains '0', '1' or 'X'.
+The length is equal to k (though k is not specified in output).
+This describes a part in set A intersect B.